SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 - Application deployment.
 - Cloud Provisioning and Orchestration (But not recommended).
 - It can also connect to external systems like aws, azure, gcp, gitlab etc to create instances.
-But it is not recommended, because ansible is only intended for configuration management & application deployment.
+But it is not recommended, ansible is only intended for configuration management & application deployment.

 ### What is configuration management ?
-For example if you buy a new laptop, you need to install softwares and setup like username and passwords and connect to wifi etc. This is nothing but configuring your new laptop what you required.
+For example if you buy a new laptop, you need to install softwares and setup like username and passwords then connect to wifi etc. This is nothing but configuring your new laptop what you required.
 So similarly in linux also, before deploying application, we need to make the server ready.
-For example below
+For example below.
 - Installing Packages.
 - Installing Programming languages.
 - Installing Build tools.